rupertford/melody/docs/function.rst

 In the above example we have a single input object which can take two values (either ``"dark"`` or ``"light"``.
-We use the BruteForce method (see Section :ref:`method-brute-force`) so the user-written function will be called twice, once for each value.
-As the function prints out the input values it can be seen that it is called twice and that the input is a list containing a single dictionary (as there is only one input object) and that dictionary contains a single key, the name given to the input object (``"option1"``) and a value which is one of the options provided in the input object (either ``"dark"`` or ``"light"``).
-The function then returns ``True`` as it is always successful and a dictionary containing a key/value pair with a fixed value (``10``) that (in a useful function) would be used to indicate how the function performed.
-By default melody prints out the particular inputs passed to the function and the results provided by the function.
+We use the BruteForce method (see Section :ref:`method-brute-force`) so the objective function will be called twice, once for each value.
+As the objective function prints out the input values it can be seen that it is called twice and that the input is a list containing a single dictionary (as there is only one input object) and that dictionary contains a single key, the name given to the input object (``"option1"``) and a value which is one of the options provided in the input object (either ``"dark"`` or ``"light"``).
+The objective function then returns ``True`` as it is always successful and a dictionary containing a key/value pair with a fixed value (``10``) that (in a useful objective function) would be used to indicate how the objective function performed.
+By default melody prints out the particular inputs passed to the objective function and the results provided by the objective function.
 These values can also be seen in the output from the example.

-More examples of user-written Melody functions can be found in the Melody examples directory.
+More examples of Melody objective functions can be found in the Melody examples directory.

 Support
 +++++++

-As explained earlier it is up to the user to write a Melody function.
-A typical function might
+As explained earlier it is up to the user to write a Melody objective function.
+A typical objective function might

 1) Take the input values for the function call and write those into appropriate input files e.g. a make include file